 I have written a huge number of functional specifications and other technical documents for companies and projects of which I have been a founding member:

-- gStudy, nStudy and Learning Kit project.
-I was a founder there too.
-I wrote a huge number of specs as the technical lead of those projects at Simon Fraser University.
+- gStudy, nStudy and Learning Kit project (at Simon Fraser University).
+I was a project founder there too, and its technical lead (2002-2009).
 Phil Winne is the Principal Investigator of that project.
+I wrote a large number of specifications for those projects.

 - CogZest.
 A number of specs for intellectual property that was sold to CogSci Apps Corp.
 They led to mySleepButton and Hook.
 And there are as yet unpublished software based on that work.